lyteword/chspurgeon-tod/volume-7/psalm-126.md

 **Verses 4-6.** The saints are oft feeding their hopes on the carcases of their slain fears.
 The time which God chose and the instrument he used to give the captive Jews their gaol delivery and liberty to return home were so incredible to them when it came to pass (like Peter whom the angel had carried out of prison, Ac 12:1-25), it was some time before they could come to themselves and resolve whether it was a real truth, or but a pleasing dream.
 Now see, what effect this strange disappointment of their fears had upon their hope for afterward.
 It sends them to the throne of grace for the accomplishment of what was so marvellously begun.
 "The Lord hath done great things for us; whereof we are glad.
 Turn again our captivity, O Lord": Ps 126:3-4.
 They have got a handhold by this experiment of his power and mercy, and they will not now let him go till they have more; yea, their hope is raised to such a pitch of confidence, that they draw a general conclusion from this particular experience for the comfort of themselves or others in any future distress: "They that sow in tears shall reap in joy", etc., Ps 126:5-6.— *William Gumall*, 1617-1679.

 **Verse 5.** *They that sow in tears.* I never saw people sowing in tears exactly, but have often known them to do it in fear and distress sufficient to draw them from any eye.
 In seasons of great scarcity, the poor peasants part in sorrow with every measure of precious seed cast into the ground.
 It is like taking bread out of the mouths of their children; and in such times many bitter tears are actually shed over it.
 The distress is frequently so great that government is obliged to furnish seed, or none would be sown.
 Ibrahim Pasha did this more than once within my remembrance, copying the example, perhaps, of his great predecessor in Egypt when the seven years famine was ended.
 The thoughts of this psalm may likewise have been suggested by the extreme danger which frequently attends the farmer in his ploughing and sowing.
 The calamity which fell upon the husbandmen of Job when the oxen were ploughing, and the asses feeding beside them, and the Sabeans fell upon them and took them away, and slew the servants with the edge of the sword (Job 1:14-15), is often repeated in our day.
 To understand this you must remember what I have just told you about the situation of the arable lands in the open country; and here again we meet that verbal accuracy: the sower *"goes forth"* —that is, from the village.
 The people of Ibel and Khiem, in Merj' Aiyun, for example, have their best grain growing fields down in the 'Ard Hfileh, six or eight miles from their homes, and just that much nearer the lawless border of the desert.
 When the country is disturbed, or the government weak, they cannot sow these lands except at the risk of their lives.
 Indeed, they always *go forth* in large companies, and completely armed, ready to drop the plough and seize the musket at a moment's warning; and yet, with all this care, many sad and fatal calamities overtake the men who must thus sow in tears.
 And still another origin may be found for the thoughts of the psalm in the extreme difficulty of the work itself in many places.
 The soil is rocky, impracticable, overgrown with sharp thorns; and it costs much painful toil to break up and gather out the rock, cut and burn the briars, and to subdue the stubborn soil, especially with their feeble oxen and insignificant ploughs.
-Join all these together, and the sentiment is very forcibly brought out, that he who labours hard, in cold and rain, in fear and danger, in poverty and in want, casting his precious seed into the ground, will surely come again, at harvest time, with rejoicing, and bearing his sheaves with him.— *W.M.
-Thomson.*
+Join all these together, and the sentiment is very forcibly brought out, that he who labours hard, in cold and rain, in fear and danger, in poverty and in want, casting his precious seed into the ground, will surely come again, at harvest time, with rejoicing, and bearing his sheaves with him.— *W. M. Thomson.*

 **Verse 5.** *They that sow in tears shalt reap in joy*, etc. This promise is conveyed under images borrowed from the instructive scenes of agriculture.
 In the sweat of his brow the husbandman tills his land, and casts the seed into the ground, where for a time it lies dead and buried.
 A dark and dreary winter succeeds, and all seems to be lost; but at the return of spring universal nature revives, and the once desolate fields are covered with corn which, when matured by the sun's heat, the cheerful reapers cut down, and it is brought home with triumphant shouts of joy.
 Here, O disciple of Jesus, behold an emblem of lily present labour and thy future reward!
 Thou "sowest", perhaps, in "tears"; thou doest thy duty amidst persecution, and affliction, sickness, pain, and sorrow; you labour in the Church, and no account is made of thy labours, no profit seems likely to arise from them.
 Say, thou must thyself drop into the dust of death, and all the storms of that winter must pass over thee, until thy form shall be perished, and thou shalt see corruption.
 Yet the day is coming when thou shalt "reap in joy", and plentiful shall be thy harvest.
 For thus thy blessed Master "went forth weeping", a man of sorrows and acquainted with grief, "bearing precious seed" and sowing it around him, till at length his own body was buried, like a grain of wheat, in the furrow of the grave.
 But he arose, and is now in heaven, from whence he shall "doubtless come again with rejoicing", with the voice of the archangel and the trump of God, "bringing his sheaves with him".
 Then shall every man receive the fruit of his works, and have praise of God.— *George Horne* (1730-1792), *in "A Commentary on the Psalms."*